Skip to content

 The Inca Empire was called Tawantinsuyu.
 It consisted of four large parts.
 Cusco was the center from which much was organized.

-In short: Pachacútec was the ninth Sapa Inca.
+Quick summary: Pachacútec was the ninth Sapa Inca.
 Under him, the great rise of the Inca Empire began.

-What Perusina and Perusino Learn From This
+What Perusina and Perusino learn from this

 Perusina remembers about Pachacútec: Great changes require courage, but also clever planning.
 A ruler had to consider how people could be cared for, protected, and connected.